 Just as Jesus could easily see that the woman by the well was a Samaritan, she knew upon first meeting that Jesus was a Jew.
 So when he spoke and asked her for a drink (she was already in the process of drawing water, and Jesus had no jar to use in fetching water for himself), her response was one of incredulity.

 It quickly became apparent to the woman that Jesus was not interested in perpetuating the enmity that had divided their two peoples.
 But even more than that, Jesus showed true compassion.
-As their conversation progressed, it became just as clear that Jesus’s love — and the love of the Father whom he represents — is available to everyone, regardless of gender, nationality, or the mistakes of our pasts.
+As their conversation progressed, it became just as clear that Jesus’ love is available to everyone, regardless of gender, nationality, or past mistakes.
 Through prophetic insight, Jesus perceived that the Samaritan woman at the well had been married five times, and that she was currently living with a man who was not her husband.

 Whatever modern sensibilities may say about her situation, there is no denying that her choices would have made her an outcast among even her own people.
-In that area, it was much more common for women to come to the well in the cooler hours of the morning, but she encountered the Savior at the well in the heat of the mid day.
-It can be inferred that she was going to the well in the middle of the day to avoid seeing other who might insult her, or that the other woman of the area simply would not allow her to join them at the well in the morning.
+In that area, it was much more common for women to come to the well in the cooler hours of the morning, but she encountered the Jesus at the well in the heat of midday.
+It can be inferred that she was going to the well in the middle of the day to avoid seeing other who might insult her, or that other women in the area simply would not allow her to join them at the well in the morning.

 The Water of Eternal Life

-The story of the Samaritan woman at the well teaches us the importance of compassion and acceptance, but it also provides us with insight into how we can be better students.
+The story of the Samaritan woman at the well teaches the importance of compassion and acceptance, but it also provides insight into how to be more teachable.